 The way to solve this problem is by using beefy headsets or intercoms in their helmets.
 These systems both dampen the noise and allow them to communicate with each other.

 If adding weight to your UTV is not an option, consider investing in a proper race headset /intercom.
-This does not actually make the UTV quieter, but at least you won’t be as bothered by the cab noise.
+This does not make the UTV quieter, but at least you won’t be as bothered by the cab noise.

 10. Consider Going Hybrid or Electric

-If none of the above satisfy your search for silence, you may consider looking into a fully electric or maybe a hybrid UTV instead.
+If none of the above satisfy your search for silence, you may consider looking into a fully electric or a hybrid UTV instead.
 Several manufacturers are offering these types of machines, and they are increasing in popularity.

 Just remember that these bikes will neither be completely silent.
-Tire noise, squeaking, and transmission whine depending on what type of transmission it uses, will still be there, just as with the gas-powered alternatives.
+Tire noise, squeaking, and transmission whine, depending on what type of transmission it uses, will still be there, just as with the gas-powered alternatives.

 11. Get Some Quiet Tires for On-Road Use